-Joseph Kvedar, MD, is a board-certified dermatologist and Associate Professor of Dermatology at Harvard Medical School.
+Joseph Kvedar, MD, is a board-certified dermatologist and Professor of Dermatology at Harvard Medical School.
 He practices at Mass General in Boston and at Mass General North Shore Center for Outpatient Care.

 - Centers & Specialties

 - MD, University of Vermont College of Medicine

 - Residency, Massachusetts General Hospital

 - Fellowship, Massachusetts General Hospital

 - Danvers: The Mass General/North Shore Center for Outpatient Care

 - Existing Patients

 - Patient Gateway

 - Aetna Health Inc.